Benchmarking Physics-Informed Time-Series Models for Operational Global Station Weather Forecasting: Dataset Documentation

 \textbf{Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?
 If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If so, please describe how this representativeness was validated/verified. }

 Our dataset is collected and further processed using data sourced from the National Centers for Environmental Information (NCEI), specifically the Integrated Surface Database (ISD),~\footnote{\url{www.ncei.noaa.gov/products/land-based-station/integrated-surface-database}}.
 Although the ISD contains records from over $20,000$ stations spanning several decades, not all stations are suitable for machine learning applications.
 For instance, some stations are no longer operational, many do not report data on an hourly basis, and numerous stations have missing values for critical weather elements.
-To get a high-quality weather station dataset, a meticulous selection process was conducted to include only long-term, hourly reporting stations that are currently operational and provide essential observations such as temperature, dew point temperature, wind, and sea level pressure.
-After that, we use the process procedure detailed in Section 3 to make the final WEATHER-5K, which is in the principle of applicability for time-series forecasting research.
+To obtain a high-quality weather station dataset, a meticulous selection process was conducted to include only long-term, hourly reporting stations that are currently operational and provide essential observations such as temperature, dew point temperature, wind, and sea level pressure.
+We then used the processing procedure detailed in Section 3 to construct the final WEATHER-5K dataset, ensuring its applicability to time-series forecasting research.

 \textbf{What data does each instance consist of?
 “Raw” data (e.g., unprocessed text or images) or features?
 In either case, please provide a description. }

 The key characteristics of each instance are: